gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 }
 ```

-As can be seen, after including the necessary library of `dartsim` and `ign-physics`,
+As seen above, after including the necessary library of `dartsim` and `ign-physics`,
 we define the `RetrieveWorld` custom feature inherited from the base
 \ref ignition::physics::Feature "Feature".